Why Embedded Payments Fail Without Global Infrastructure

 - Separate merchant onboarding workflows for each market

-- Different settlement cycles and currency conversion processes The commercial impact is immediate.
-Merchant onboarding takes 3-5x longer when each region requires separate approval workflows.
-Settlement happens on different cycles, making reconciliation a nightmare.
+- Different settlement processes and currency conversion methods The commercial impact is immediate.
+Merchant onboarding experiences are extended when each region requires separate approval workflows.
+Settlement occurs on different schedules, making reconciliation a nightmare.
 Customer support becomes fragmented because no single team understands the full payment journey.

 Continue Reading